yoyooyooo/roam-enhance/README.md

 ### change build-in menu and custom your own menu

-you can create a page named `roam/enhance/menu`,then right click the page title, there will be a menu called `Pull build-in menu` in the right click menu. click it and then it will automatically pull the built-in menu on the current page.
+you can create a page named `roam/enhance/menu`,then right click the page title, there will be a menu called `Pull all build-in menu` in the right click menu. click it and then it will automatically pull the built-in menu on the current page.

 At this point, you can freely change the order of these menus、delete them，or create your own menu.

+> Afterwards you can click `Pull unused build-in menu` to pull unused menu or new menu.

 ### how to create your menu